 If you are used to being very active and get a diagnosis of fibromyalgia, it can come as a big shock.
-Things that used to be easy to do become much more difficult and you will find that your energy level is much less than it used to be.
+Things that used to be easy to do become much more difficult, and you will find that your energy level is much less than it used to be.

 There are things you will have to get used to when fibromyalgia strikes and you find that you can’t do the things you used to do.

-Learn how to rest.
 If you are used to being very active and are suddenly struck down by fibromyalgia, you may still be able to do some of the same activities you used to do but may not be able to do them at the same pace.
 Instead of exercising for thirty minutes straight in your exercise program, you may have to scale back to exercising ten minutes at a time, resting for a while before you go back to exercising.
 Listen to your level of pain and fatigue as guides to tell you that you need to rest a bit before going back to what you were doing.

 If you are used to running marathons or even a 5k run, you may not be able to do those things right away if you have fibromyalgia pain.
 You may have to scale back your activity level to include exercises that are easier on your muscles and joints, such as swimming or yoga.
 These are exercises that can be done by just about anyone with any pain level and yet will be doing something active.
 Join a health club that has a pool and take part in swimming aerobics.
 This is an easy form of exercise that will not be hard on your joints and will exercise your muscles in a much gentler way.
 Try to exercise in a pool with relatively warm water in it, as this will be soothing to your pain and make it easier to exercise.
 Read more - Short Bursts of Physical Activity To Ease Fibromyalgia Pain.